Blue and White 72x36 Landscape Voter Education Banner

 Equal Pay

 An employer may not pay different rates based on gender to employees who perform substantially similar work.
 The law does permit different rates of pay based on factors other than your gender such as length of service, quality of work, and quantity of work.
 Employers facing a claim of gender-based wage discrimination must prove that there are legitimate, non-discriminatory reasons for the wage differential, such as education, training, or experience.
 In 2019, New York State passed a salary history ban, prohibiting employers from asking a current employee or applicant for their salary history as a condition for either a promotion or an interview.
 It also makes it illegal for employers to penalize an applicant or current employee for not sharing salary history information or filing a complaint.
 An employer may, however, confirm wage or salary history only after a job offer with compensation is made.
-If you believe you are receiving a lesser wage or salary based on your gender, you are protected under the Equal Pay Act and should file a claim with the New York State Department of Human Rights by calling 607-721-8467 or going to https://dhr.ny.gov/complaint#contact.
+If you believe you are receiving a lesser wage or salary based on your gender, you are protected under the Equal Pay Act and should file a claim with the New York State Department of Human Rights by calling 1-888-392-3644 or going to https://dhr.ny.gov/complaint.

 Independent Contractors

-Employers sometimes misclassify employees as independent contractors when in fact they are regular employees entitled to overtime, workers’ compensation, unemployment insurance, and available benefits.
+Employers sometimes misclassify employees as independent contractors when in fact they are regular employees and therefore entitled to overtime, workers’ compensation, unemployment insurance, and available benefits.
 As a rule, you are an independent contractor only if you meet all the following qualifications: (1) work without regular direction; (2) are free to provide similar services to other clients; (3) work on a temporary basis; (4) are involved in an independent business, profession or occupation.

 I Have An Internship, Should I Be Getting Paid?